 - i.
 Provided countless hours of technical support to researchers and area biologists in the areas of data interpretation, collection, and data analysis. - ii.
 Continued to develop various Tableau dashboards for internal use and monitoring of aquatic data, as well as the evaluation of the potential benefits of adding a Tableau network license for report generating. - iii.
 Continued collaboration with researchers at Colorado State University to assess factors that may influence the magnitude of climate change on high elevation lakes in Colorado. - iv.
 Continued to participate in joint research project with Colorado State University and the Lake and Reservoir researcher to look at current and historic trends in smelt and walleye dynamics in Horsetooth Reservoir - v.
-Joined Temperature Advisory Committee (TAC), a group made up of members from CPW, CDPHE, Water quality control division (WQCD), and several water companies, to provide analysis and technical support to issues relating to water temperature, thermal discharge permits, and their effects on local fisheries. - vi.
+Continued involvement with Temperature Advisory Committee (TAC), a group made up of members from CPW, CDPHE, Water quality control division (WQCD), and several water companies, to provide analysis and technical support to issues relating to water temperature, thermal discharge permits, and their effects on local fisheries. - vi.
 Continued to update data and research the realized thermal niches of various fish species in Colorado and share the results with various stakeholders. - vii.
 Continued to utilize data from the database and visual displays from linked Tableau projects as a basis for an update to 'Fishes of Colorado', which will hopefully be ready for publishing by the end of next year. - viii.
-Began collaboration with Northern Water and CPW northeast region aquatics to write a white paper on the history of the fisheries community in the transition zone of the Cache La Poudre River, as part of a proposal to re-segment part of the Poudre. - ix.
+Served as the primary author of a white paper summarizing the history of the fisheries community in the transition zone of the Cache La Poudre River, as part of a proposal to resegment part of the Cache La Poudre River. - ix.
 Continued to provide database technical support to other CPW units outside of aquatics.